 Which is the best Premium Economy Transatlantic Airline?
 British Airways or Virgin Atlantic?
 Interestingly there is a third airline worth considering.
-Norwegian Airlines has also started to dominate on this route with new planes and an excellent Premium Economy offering that compares favourably to these two British Carriers.
+Norwegian Airlines has also started to dominate on this route with new planes and an excellent Premium Economy offering that compares favorably to these two British Carriers.
 You can see where I rank each Premium Economy seat in my article about the top 10 best Premium Economy Airlines in the world.

 I have compared these three airlines in detail below.